DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

 little more than ten years ago, Skype, iTunes, Facebook, Google Maps, Flickr, YouTube, Twitter, WikiLeaks, Dropbox, Spotify, Reddit and Instagram did not exist.
-Earlier developments such as Google, Paypal, BitTorrent, Wikipedia, Amazon, eBay, and public access to the Internet are still less than twenty years old.
+Earlier developments such as Google, Paypal, BitTorrent, Wikipedia, Amazon and eBay, and public access to the Internet are still less than twenty years old.
 In the Internet’s early days bandwidth, contents and services were very limited, and the Internet was only accessible to a minority of people whose professional activities